-Literature reviews32-35 reveal that museums around the world employ technology in order to address needs of the users.
+Literature review of current practice (Antoniou & Lepouras, 2009c; Damala & Kockelkorn, 2006; Din, 2006; Raptis, et al., 2005) reveals that museums around the world employ technology in order to address needs of the users.
 Online exhibitions should consider those needs and attempt to support them.
 Some of the recurring themes in the technologies used by many museums are the need to support:

-- (a) A specific population (children) For example, 'Rhodes Hall' was an online hypermedia system that used pedagogical principles of 'Constructionism and Problem-Based Learning' to assist the learning process of school students before and after their visit in a historic home.
-The system was designed for the special needs of a specific population36. - (b) Navigation and mobility of users both physically and online (i.e., museum web-pages showing different routes) - To support both visitor navigation and mobility, 'City' was developed, that combined hypermedia technology and virtual environments.
-The application was designed for on site as well as off site visitors.
-On site visitors were equipped with a hand held, PDA device that supported their physical movement, whereas off site visitors could either use a web-only environment or a virtual environment37.
+a) A specific population (i.e. children).
+For example, 'Rhodes Hall' was an online hypermedia system that used pedagogical principles of Constructionism and Problem Based Learning to assist the learning process of school students before and after their visit in a historic home.
+The system was designed for the special needs of a specific population (Cothran, et al., 2001).